71st Annual Scientific Sessions of the Sri Lanka Veterinary Association - 2019

 - The format for clinical case reports shall have an Introduction, Clinical examination and laboratory and other diagnostic findings, Diagnosis, Treatment and discussion.

 - Clinical papers could cover aspects of clinical and translational studies including treatment, prevention, screening, and diagnosis.
-Publication priority will be determined by factors such as novelty and impact upon clinical practice.
+Publication priority will be determined by factors such as novelty and its impact on clinical practice.

-- Abstracts that present single clinical cases of previously reported diseases, clinical cases where the outcome of the treatment procedures was negative, investigations of drugs/compounds that involve inadequate numbers of study subjects, or studies that lack quantitative data will not be accepted.
+- Abstracts that present single clinical case of previously reported diseases/conditions in Sri Lanka, clinical cases where the outcome of the treatment procedures was negative, investigations of drugs/compounds that involve inadequate numbers of study subjects, or studies that lack quantitative data will not be accepted.

 - Source of funding may only be acknowledged (in one sentence).